 Regardless of the details, there’s one thing for sure: The entire airline industry will reduce its investments tremendously.
 First and foremost, this is going to happen in non-operations-relevant areas.
 Accordingly, I’m genuinely convinced that we will see an industry developing at a much slower pace when it comes to digital and technological aspects.

 The thing now is that the digital revolution is going to continue.
 Most likely, we will even see an acceleration of digital developments due to the Coronavirus.
 The rise of de-central offices and home offices is just one prominent example of an area where COVID-19 disrupts heavily.

 The question is if the airline industry has financial equity to keep up with digitalization in the future.
 I’d rather doubt it.

 In that case, the whole airline industry will become vulnerable.
 Vulnerable in a way that external players enter the market aiming to disrupt the entire industry.

 I know it might sound crazy that external players with new digital approaches disrupt airlines’ business models.
 But it happened the same way with hotels and taxis.

-> From my point of view, one of the main reasons why an industry is disrupted by external players lies in the fact that the industry lags behind the digital development.
+From my point of view, one of the main reasons why external players disrupt the industry lies in the fact that the industry lags behind digital development.

-> Certainly, the entry barriers are quite high due to the required assets and related financial effort.
-Conversely, no one knows how a disruptive approach will look.
+Indeed, the entry barriers are pretty high due to the required assets and related financial effort.
+But, conversely, no one knows how a disruptive approach will look.